Five Homeschooling tips to help you save your sanity.

 Homeschooling Tips # 2: Use a Planner or Activity Calendar

 You don’t have to use mine or even stick to your own religiously but planning out your month, quarter or year is SUPER helpful and keeps you on track.

-You can create your own homeschool planner (use Calendarlabs) or you can download mine for free.
+You can create your own homeschool planner (use Calendarlabs) or you can get mine here.
 Using a planner does not mean that every minute of every day is planned out.
 Some people work well that way but my family and I do not.

 I use it as a guideline for our routine and pacing out our learning so I don’t get overwhelmed or if we get behind I know what how to catch up.

 Homeschooling Tips # 3: Try a Curriculum Map

 The big idea of a curriculum map (for me) is not to over-schedule or plan out every minute but to add accessibility to (grade level) learning from your lifestyle.
 You are essentially looking at what is developmentally/grade level appropriate to learn that comes up in context and add depth when they are ready.

 We do not stick to our curriculum map religiously and instead use it as a guide.
 I integrate academic subjects in fun practical ways either planned activities or learning invitations that I prepared or as it organically presents itself.
 It’s like googling & reading a map before driving to a new place.
 It makes it WAY easier to identify where you are going and how to get there from where you’re at.
 It also shows where concepts overlap and you can move around topics so the fit more naturally.

 We homeschooled preschool and the play-based learning activities on our calendar are selected based on my curriculum map of the CA preschool standards.

 If you look at the map I made I highlighted the month of September to show what topics we may work on.
 The CA Dept. of Education created a 200+ document CA preschool learning foundations CHILD DEVELOPMENT.
 The intentions are well meaning but even I couldn’t get thought the whole thing and I LOVE all things curriculum!